-- Bassingbourn Surgery - branch surgery of the Ashwell Surgery which falls under Hertfordshire and West Essex ICS - Gamlingay Surgery - branch surgery of Greensand Medical Practice which falls under Bedfordshire, Luton and Milton Keynes ICS
+- Bassingbourn Surgery - branch surgery of the Ashwell Surgery which falls under Hertfordshire and West Essex ICS. - Gamlingay Surgery - branch surgery of Greensand Medical Practice which falls under Bedfordshire, Luton and Milton Keynes ICS. - Both of these practices are in the new Central East ICB geography.

-22.11 The integrated neighbourhood teams comprise a range of staff alongside medical professionals, including community services, social care and the voluntary, community and social enterprise sector.
+22.12 The integrated neighbourhood teams comprise a range of staff alongside medical professionals, including community services, social care and the voluntary, community and social enterprise sector.
 There are also local Medical, Dental, Pharmaceutical and Optical Committees, and at the ICS level a Children's and Maternity Partnership Mental Health, Learning Disabilities and Autism Partnership.